dpredrag/Java-Deserialization-/README.md

 Content
 --
-The lab contains code samples that help you understand deserialization vulnerabilities and how gadget chains exploit them.
-The goal is to provide a better understanding so that you can develop new payloads and/or better design your environments.

-There is also a vulnerable testing application (VulnerableHTTPServer.java), which helps you test your payloads.
+Vulnerable testing application (VulnerableHTTPServer.java), which helps you test your payloads.